simeononsecurity/simeononsecurity.ch/content/articles/understanding-raid_-types-and-their-uses-in-data-storage/index.en.md

 ### RAID Rebuild Time

 RAID rebuild time refers to the time it takes to rebuild a RAID array after a disk failure.
-It is an important consideration as it affects the availability of data and the overall performance of the system.
+It's an important consideration as it affects the availability of data and the overall performance of the system.

 * The rebuild time depends on the size of the disks in the array and the amount of data stored on them.
 Larger disks and higher data volumes can result in longer rebuild times.
 * During the rebuild process, the system is under increased stress, which can impact the performance of other operations.